Best Roof Types for Solar Panels: A Guide for UK Housebuilders

 Collaborating with solar specialists during the design phase can help navigate both technical and regulatory challenges, ensuring that new homes are built to perform for decades to come.

-If you’re looking for support with solar panel roof design, Gryd’s team is available to advise and assist.
+If you’re exploring solar panel roof design for your development, Gryd’s team can help advise on system layouts, solar feasibility, and integration strategies tailored to your project.
 Get in touch to discuss your project or explore tailored solar options for your development.